wunderio/gatsbyjs-poc/README.md

 - It provides DNS management, CDN/security layer and SSL.
 - It makes deployment really, really easy.
 - It is well supported and documented.
-- It integrates well with CI services such as Circle CI.
+- It integrates well with Github and CI services such as Circle CI.

 ### Roll your own solution